Margraviate of Baden-Baden: Coinage and minting

 From 1362 at the latest, the Margraves of Baden possessed the right to mint coinage.
 Mints were established in Pforzheim and Baden.
 After the division of the Margraviate in 1535, Ernst and Bernhard agreed that henceforth Baden-Durlach and Baden-Baden would mint coinage independently of one another.
 In the recess issued at Speyer in 1570, it was stated that each Imperial Circle could have a maximum of four mints.
 This meant that Baden-Durlach and Baden-Baden could no longer maintain separate mints.
 They later agreed to exercise the minting right alternately for a few years each.

 In the 1580s, Margrave Philip II had coinage minted.
 Because it was underweight, he faced criticism from the Swabian Circle.
 He was not fazed by this, however, and his successor, Edward Fortunatus also had coinage minted at the same low weight.
 In 1595, Ernest Frederick of Baden-Durlach accused him of producing counterfeit coinage, after expelling him from the Margraviate at the start of the Upper Baden Occupation, and shifted Baden's mint to Durlach.

 In Baden-Baden, coinage was minted again in the 1620s and 1630s by Margrave William, until the mint was destroyed towards the end of the Thirty Years' War.
 The small amount of coinage minted under Louis William and Sibylle von Saxe-Lauenberg was produced at a foreign mint.
 Efforts by Louis George to revive coin production in Baden-Baden were unsuccessful.

-The Reichsmünzordnung (Imperial Minting Ordinance) of 1559, which regulated the regulated the exchange rate of the guilder, the batzen, and the kreutzer, only came into effect in Baden-Baden in the 17th century.
+The Reichsmünzordnung (Imperial Minting Ordinance) of 1559, which regulated the exchange rate of the guilder, the batzen, and the kreutzer, only came into effect in Baden-Baden in the 17th century.
 Previously, a gold guilder had been worth 168 Baden silver pennies.